ealogar/simple-tasker/delivery/README.md

 ## Creating a k8s cluster in OCI

 Following the guide [https://docs.oracle.com/en-us/iaas/developer-tutorials/tutorials/node-on-k8s/01oci-node-k8s-summary.htm](https://docs.oracle.com/en-us/iaas/developer-tutorials/tutorials/node-on-k8s/01oci-node-k8s-summary.htm) you create a simple k8s cluster with 3 nodes in one agent pool.
-Remember to choose **VM.Standard.A1.Flex** as shape for the instances;
+We have chosed **VM.Standard.E4.Flex** (1 OCPU, 16GB RAM) as shape for the instances as it fits the needs of the product by now.

 ## Prerequites